B59-CloudDevOps/git/README.md

     *   Git Tag : Creating a name to a commit, which can referenced later and using that we can make the software.

     *   Git and Linux are like oceans, infinite things are there to learn.
-Both of them are created by the same person : Linux Torvolds.
+Both of them are created by the same person,Linux Torvolds.

     * GIT Has Branch Protection Rules Enabled to ensure you cannot push your changes directly to the MAIN Branch and always changes has to go through Pull Request only.